home-assistant/hassbian-scripts/docs/hassbian_config.md

 - `-Y | --accept` This will accept defaults on scripts that allow this.
 - `-F | --force` This will force run an script.
 This is useful if you need to reinstall a package.
 - `-D | --debug` This will output every comand to the console.
-- `-B | --beta` This will install the beta version if implemented.
+- `-B | --beta` This will install the current beta version if implemented.
-- `--dev` This will install the development version if implemented.
+- `--dev` This will install the current development version if implemented.

 Other available commands:
 - `-V | --version` This will show you the installed version of `hassbian-config`.